 Expansive feature list - LED projector headlamps, leather upholstery, touchscreen infotainment system, powered tailgate - the lot!

-2.7-litre petrol engine lacks outright grunt.
-Best suited to comfortable cruising.
+2.7-litre petrol engine of the Toyota Fortuner lacks outright grunt.
+Best suited for comfortable cruising.

 Stand Out Features

 Toyota’s Σ4 four-wheel drive system gets dedicated H2, H4 and L4 modes that can be switched on the fly.

 Toyota Fortuner gets 6-speed automatic with paddle shifters.

 The new Fortuner has moved up the chain in terms of features, practicality and performance.
 What hasn’t changed, is the fact that it continues to feel built-to-last.

 "It definitely makes a strong case for itself against rivals."